-In a landscape with more opportunity than ever before, some financial advisors still find themselves chasing after the perfect recruiting deal—waiting for a scenario that may never come to fruition.
+In a landscape with more opportunity than ever before, some financial advisors still find themselves chasing after a “utopian” recruiting deal—waiting for a scenario that may never come to fruition.
 Here’s how to escape that trap.

 Advisors in the midst of exploring their options will be the first to tell you: The world of recruiting has changed quite a bit in recent years.
 Consider that:

-- The independent space has gained solid momentum—attracting both seasoned veterans and younger, longer-term focused advisors with an eye towards building a legacy.
+- The independent space has solid momentum—attracting both seasoned veterans and younger, longer-term focused advisors with an eye towards building a legacy.

 - An expanded landscape includes many new and exciting options—making the due diligence process and a clear understanding of one’s goals more critical than ever before.

-- And advisor sentiment has changed completely—shifting to a greater desire to act as true fiduciaries with a focus on freedom, flexibility and control.
+- Advisor sentiment has changed completely—shifting to a greater desire to act as true fiduciaries with a focus on freedom, flexibility and control.

-As the landscape shifted, so did advisor sentiment
+As the landscape shifted, advisor sentiment shifted even more

 The good news is that the result of these evolutionary shifts is a leveled playing field in which independent advisors now have access to the same sophisticated products, services and technology as their wirehouse colleagues.
 Yet, when it comes to recruiting deals, the terrain has never been more disparate.

 For example, we’re seeing top recruiting deals in excess of 300% all-in of an advisor’s trailing 12-months revenue from the likes of Wells Fargo, First Republic Wealth Management, Rockefeller Capital Management, RBC and J.P.
-Morgan Securities, while Raymond James and other regional firms are offering deals in the 150% range.
+Morgan Securities, while Raymond James and other regional firms are offering deals in the 150 to 250% range.
 Then there’s the independent space, where advisors are looking at deals anywhere from 15 to 70%.

-With the economics of a move certainly an important factor, so too are culture, ownership, flexibility, take-home economics and support for growth and succession.
+With the economics of a move certainly an important factor, so too are culture, ownership, flexibility, take-home and support for growth and succession.
 Understanding full-well that there is no perfect solution – that is, to get the best deal, best payout and best culture all under one roof – makes it that much more important to “prioritize your priorities.”